hou80houzhu/corgiserver/README.md

 A web server running javascript like tomcat.

-##What is corgiserver
+## What is corgiserver

 corgiserver is a web server running javascript code, supports multiple projects, and ROOT as the default project.
-It is similar to Java Tomcat server, default resolution `.csp` file, which is a packet (specific wording javascript files) container.
+It is similar to Java Tomcat server, default resolution `.csp` file, which is a packet (specific wording javascript files) container.corgiserver is a nodejs module container.

-> Please refer to packet [PacketJS doc](http://packetjs.org "PacketJS")
+> Please refer to packet [AxesJS doc](http://axesjs.org "AxesJS")

-## How to use simply
+## Quick Start

 **step 1**: install corgiserver